ibm-cloud-docs/openshift/openshift_hpcs_router.md

 By default, any router that is created in your cluster is configured to process any routes that you create.
 By using [router sharding](https://docs.openshift.com/container-platform/4.6/networking/configuring_ingress_cluster_traffic/configuring-ingress-cluster-traffic-ingress-controller.html#nw-ingress-sharding-route-labels_configuring-ingress-cluster-traffic-ingress-controller){: external} you can label routes so that only routers with the matching selector can process traffic for those routes.
 In the following steps you use router sharding to ensure that the default router processes traffic to routes that have the `router: default` label only.
 Later, when you create routes that are encrypted with a key that is stored in {{site.data.keyword.hscrypto}}, you use a different route label so that only the HPCS router can process traffic to those routes.
 The default router in your cluster, which is not integrated with {{site.data.keyword.hscrypto}}, is prevented from processing the encrypted routes.

 1. List all existing routes in your cluster.

-    ```
+    ```sh
     oc get routes --all-namespaces
     ```
     {: pre}

-2. For each route, add a label for the default router.
+1. For each route, add a label for the default router.

-    1. Edit the route configuration.
-        ```
+    ```sh
     oc edit route <route_name> -n <project>
     ```
     {: pre}

-    2. In the `metadata.labels` section, add the `router: default` label.
+1. In the `metadata.labels` section, add the `router: default` label.

     ```yaml
     kind: Route
     apiVersion: route.openshift.io/v1
     metadata:
         name: router-default
         namespace: openshift-ingress
         labels:
         ingresscontroller.operator.openshift.io/owning-ingresscontroller: default
         router: default
     spec:
     ...
     ```
     {: codeblock}

-    3. Save and close the file.
+1. Save and close the file.
 Your changes are applied automatically.

-3. Edit the configuration for the `IngressController` that manages the default router.
+1. Edit the configuration for the `IngressController` that manages the default router.

-    ```
+    ```sh
     oc edit IngressController default -n openshift-ingress-operator
     ```
     {: pre}

 4. In the `spec` section, add a `routeSelector` section that includes the `router: default` selector.

     ```yaml
     apiVersion: operator.openshift.io/v1
     kind: IngressController